cpritcha/DataExplorationCityOfVancouver/README.md

 1. Use NNJoin (input layer: `Stage3InBuffer` and join layer `CanLine`).
 Use Table Manager to delete all columns beginning with "join_", rename the "distance" column to "d_to_track" and call the output `Part2Stage3InBuffer`
 2. Use NNJoin (input layer: `Part2Stage3InBuffer` and join layer `CanStaions`).
 Use Table Manager to delete all columns beginning with "join_", rename the "distance" column to "d_to_track" and call the output `Part3Stage3InBuffer`
 3. Export `Part3Stage3InBuffer` as a csv file (call it `dist.csv` and place it in the `data` directory for use in step 7 of the reproduce the graphs section)

+## Create Maps

+1. Import `data/complete.txt` into QGIS and reproject it UTM Z10N (call it `BusinessLicences`)
+2. Add styles to `BusinessLicences`, `CanLineBuffer`, `CanStations` and `CanLine` to match the final maps shown in the `graphics` directory.
+3. Use QGIS print composer to add the scale bars and projection information export the results filtering the `BusinessLicenses` layer to the year 2002 and 2014 respectively.